microsoft/BotBuilder-Samples/csharp_dotnetcore/Using-Cards/Using_Cards/readme.md

 ﻿This sample demonstrates the use of rich content using cards.
 # Concepts introduced in this sample
+## What is a bot?
+A bot is an app that users interact with in a conversational way using text, graphics (cards), or speech.
+It may be a simple question and answer dialog, or a sophisticated bot that allows people to interact with services in an intelligent manner using pattern matching, state tracking and artificial intelligence techniques well-integrated with existing business services.
 ## Rich Cards
 Most channels support rich content.
-In this sample we explore the different type of rich cards your bot can use.
+In this sample we explore the different type of rich cards your bot may use.
 ## To try this sample
 - Clone the repository.
 ```bash